Rosita Missoni: Personal life and death

-She and Ottavio Missoni married in 1953.
-They had three children, all of whom became involved with the Missoni business; their son, Vittorio Missoni, was CEO until his death in a plane crash in 2013.
+Rosita and Ottavio had three children, all of whom became involved with the Missoni business; their son, Vittorio Missoni, was CEO until his death in a plane crash in 2013.
 Ottavio Missoni died later that year.

-Rosita Missoni lived in a house in Sumirago since 1970, which she decorated in a colourful and exuberant way, with a certain proportion of pieces found at flea markets.
+Rosita Missoni continued to live in a house in Sumirago since 1970, which she decorated colourfully and exuberantly, with numerous flea market treasures.
 She regularly received journalists there.

-Missoni died from complications of pneumonia at her home in Sumirago, on 1 January 2025, at the age of 93.
+Rosita died from complications of pneumonia at her home in Sumirago, on 1 January 2025, at the age of 93.